kochenderferc/wikipedia-political-context/README.md

 ## Research Question Week 7

-_INSTRUCTIONS DELETE THIS ONCE DONE!
-Explain a methodology involving the Wikipedia API of how to answer the question.
-(A small number of bullet points should be sufficient.)
-Implement a Python script `week7.py` that helps answering the question.
-Add instructions to the Readme that explain how to run the program.
-(A reader must be able to reproduce your results.)
-Describe the results you obtain with the help of the program.
-Explain how you are going to use the results of the program to answer your question._

 #### Methodology

 - Use the Wikipedia API to access the IP addresses of unregistered editors, then link those IP addresses to their respective countries.